nishio-dens/smart_fixtures/README.md

 # SmartFixtures

 You can define a Test Dataset in a free-form.
-Defined data set is useable at any time in your unit test files.
+The data set is useable at any time in your unit test files.

 Currently, This tool only supports RSpec.